HighGrain · Thinking

 Technology Alignment

-The process that prevents landscape decay — and why most organisations defer it until the cost becomes impossible to ignore.
+The process that prevents landscape decay — and why most organisations skip it.

 The analysis maps current state against ideal state.
-Where systems deviate from IT Standards, the deviation needs to be understood and either corrected or formally recorded as architecture debt.
-Where capability gaps exist relative to Business Visions, Technical initiatives need to enter the investment portfolio.
-Where redundancy exists — multiple systems serving the same capability — rationalisation opportunities need to be evaluated against the cost and risk of consolidation.
+Where systems deviate from IT Standards, the deviation needs to be understood and either corrected or formally accepted as architecture debt.
+Where capability gaps exist relative to Business Visions, technical initiatives need to be added to the portfolio.
+Where redundancy exists — multiple systems serving the same capability — rationalisation opportunities need to be evaluated.

 References